 3. No player should question an opponent’s call unless asked.

-6. Line calls should be promptly signaled by hand or voice, regardless of how obvious they may seem.
+6. Line calls should be promptly signalled by hand or voice, regardless of how obvious they may seem.

 8. The opponent gets the benefit of the doubt on line calls made.